Skip to main content

 What Does Dental Insurance Cover?

-Dentist visits and treatments can be expensive without insurance.
-This is why many people neglect professional dental care, which can lead to issues over time.
+Dental visits and treatments can be expensive without insurance.
+That is one reason many people delay professional care and develop problems over time.

-Fortunately, there are many plans available to fit any lifestyle and budget.
+Fortunately, many plans fit different lifestyles and budgets.
 Alternative options, like dental discount plans, are also available.
 These plans offer discounted rates on services provided by dentists within the customer’s network.

 Many insurance companies follow the “100-80-50” plan, which covers: